soha-m-ax/shx-prototype_v1/README.md

 ## Features:
 ## 🚀 [SYSTEM_FEATURES] :: SPECIFICATIONS

-The SHX // PROTOTYPE is configured with the following hardware capabilities:
+The SHX // PROTOTYPE is configured with the following hardware & firmware capabilities:

 * **7-Key Mechanical Matrix:** Fully programmable grid for high-speed macros and shortcuts.
 * **Programmable Rotary Encoder:** Precision knob for timeline scrubbing, zooming, or volume control with a built-in "click" function.